johnthagen/min-sized-rust/README.md

 ![Minimum Rust: 1.0](https://img.shields.io/badge/Minimum%20Rust%20Version-1.0-brightgreen.svg)

+By default,
-Be default, compilation units are compiled and optimized in isolation.
+[cargo instructs compilation units to be compiled and optimized in isolation][cargo-profile].
 [LTO](https://llvm.org/docs/LinkTimeOptimization.html) instructs the linker to optimize at the link stage.
 This can, for example, remove dead code and often times reduces binary size.